The Mouse Oral Microbiome Database (MOMD) is a curated online resource for mouse-based

 studies.
 It is constructed by a combination of bacterial culturing and 16S rRNA gene amplicon

 and whole genome sequencing.
 The taxonomy is based on full length 16S rRNA sequences

 from cultured isolates as well as draft genomes from representative taxa, collected from

 sources including laboratory mice, wild Mus musculus domesticus and wild wood mice

 Apodemus sylvaticus.
-At present it comprises 103 Mouse Oral Taxa (MOT) spanning four phyla
+At present it comprises 205 Mouse Oral Taxa (MOT) spanning eight phyla

-species-level taxa.
-The current MOMD indicates a low diversity & predominantly
+The current MOMD indicates a generally low oral bacterial diversity that is dependent on the mouse source.

 MOMD aims to serve as a useful resource for in vitro experimentation and mouse

 model studies in the field of oral microbiology.
 MOMD provides tools including a reference set of mouse oral microbial 16S rRNA gene sequences, a

 BLASTN search tool for 16S rRNA gene identificaiton, online search and browsing tools for genome annotations, as well as BLAST search against genomic contigs and annotations.